apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Specifies the most recent generation observed for this Component.
+<p>observedGeneration is the most recent generation observed for this Component.
-This corresponds to the Cluster&rsquo;s generation, which is updated by the API Server upon mutation.</p>
+It corresponds to the Cluster&rsquo;s generation, which is updated on mutation by the API Server.</p>
 </td>
 </tr>
 <tr>